ibmverse/verse-developer/_docs/en/02-how-to-install.md

 &nbsp;

-To learn more about context objects and how they get sent, please refer to **Verse API data** and **Sending and receiving data from Verse** in the [IBM Verse Extensibility](#ibm-verse-extensibility) section at the end of the tutorial.
+To learn more about context objects and how they get sent, please refer to **Verse API data** and **Sending and receiving data from Verse** in the [HCL Verse Extensibility](#ibm-verse-extensibility) section at the end of the tutorial.

 &nbsp;